zupta/slate/source/index.html.md

 Welcome to the Clickpost API!
 You can use our API to access Clickpost API endpoints which can get information on our different APIs:

-1. __Order API__: Create order on Courier Partner and fetch AWB, Cancel orders and place pickup request
+1. __Manifestation API__: Create order on Courier Partner and fetch AWB, Cancel orders and place pickup request
-2. __Track Order__: Track your orders
+2. __Track Shipment__: Track your shipment using AWB and Courier Partner
+3. __Cancellation API__: Cancel shipment manifested on Courier Partner for faster returns and higher inventory availability
-3. __Recommendation Engine__: Recommend list of Courier Partners in priority order
+4. __Recommendation Engine__: Recommend list of Courier Partners in priority order
+5. __Serviceability API__: Check pincode serviceability
+6. __Pickup Request API__: Recommend list of Courier Partners in priority order

 <!--We have language bindings in Shell, Ruby, PHP and Python!-->